raspibolt/raspibolt/raspibolt/raspibolt_20_pi.md

   `$ sudo adduser bitcoin`

 ### Mounting external hard disk
-The external hard disk is attached to the file system and can be accessed as a regular folder (this is called “mounting”).
-Plug your hard disk into the running Pi and power the drive up.
-You can either work proceed with a newly formatted hard disk (recommended) or an existing disk that already contains data.
+To store the blockchain, we need a lot of space.
+As a server installation, the Linux native file system Ext4 is the best choice for the external hard disk, so we will format the hard disk, erasing all previous data.
+The external hard disk is then attached to the file system and can be accessed as a regular folder (this is called “mounting”).

-#### Option 1 (recommended): Format hard disk with Ext4
-As a server installation, the Linux native file system Ext4 is the best choice for the external hard disk.
-:warning: All data on this hard disk will be erased with the following steps!
+:warning: **Previous data on this hard disk will be deleted!**

+* Plug your hard disk into the running Pi and power the drive up.

 * Get the NAME for main partition on the external hard disk
   `$ lsblk -o UUID,NAME,FSTYPE,SIZE,LABEL,MODEL`